-CooperVision's operating income remained relatively flat as a percentage of net sales and in absolute dollars in the three months ended January 31, 2021 compared to the prior year period.
+CooperVision's operating income increased as a percentage of net sales and in absolute dollars in the three and six months ended April 30, 2021 compared to the prior year periods, primarily due to an increase in net sales.

-CooperSurgical's operating income increased as a percentage of net sales and in absolute dollars in the first quarter of fiscal 2021 compared to the prior year period primarily due to an increase in net sales and a decrease in SGA and lower R&D expenses.
+CooperSurgical's operating income increased as a percentage of net sales and in absolute dollars in the three and six months ended April 30, 2021 compared to the prior year periods, primarily due to an increase in net sales and a decrease in R&D expenses.

-Corporate operating loss decreased in the three months ended January 31, 2021 compared to the prior year period, primarily due to lower professional fees and travel expenses as a result of the COVID-19 pandemic.
+Corporate operating loss decreased in the three and six months ended April 30, 2021 compared to the prior year periods, primarily due to lower professional fees and travel expenses as a result of the COVID-19 pandemic.

-On a consolidated basis, operating income increased in absolute dollars and as a percentage of net sales primarily due to the increase in consolidated net sales.
+On a consolidated basis, operating income increased as a percentage of net sales and in absolute dollars primarily due to the increase in consolidated net sales.